Qarnayel

-Qornayel (قرنايل) is the 8th largest village and municipality in the Baabda District of the Mount Lebanon Governorate in Lebanon.
+Qarnayel (قرنايل) is the 8th largest village and municipality in the Baabda District of the Mount Lebanon Governorate in Lebanon.
 The village is located between 1100 and 1600 meters above sea level in the western steep slopes of Mount Lebanon, in the Matn al-A'la area, 36 kilometers to the east of Beirut.
 The village has a population of nearly 5,500, including a significant Druze community.

 Services

 With one public high school, one public elementary junior high school, and one private school (Al Ishraq), Qornayel attracts students from neighboring villages.
 Qornayel also has a hospital (Al Jabal Hospital) making it a health center in the region.

 Many grottoes are located in the steep pine-clad slopes above the town.

 The village is a major source of pine nuts due to stone pine (Pinus pinea) woods covering the area.
 Qornayel also produces a variety of fruits and vegetables.

 Coal and iron were mined during the 19th century.
 The coal mine was owned by a British company, Brattle & Hornhill.
 It closed in 1841 following Ibrahim Pasha’s retreat from Lebanon.

 Qornayel is considered one of the most prominent summer villages in Lebanon, in the pre-war years a large number of residents of coastal villages intended to spend the summer in Qornayel.
 After the war, Qornayel attracted a large number of Gulf tourists who came to Qarnayel to spend the summer vacation, and many of them had owned residential apartments in the village.

 Qornayel (Qornayel) is a touristic area where you can find pine trees and natural lakes on its top.
 Qornayel is a famous area for camping in Lebanon.